 Charts & Maps of the areas you plan to boat in.
 Lessons on

 how to sail are also highly recommend for the new mariner.
 NOAA now

 offers a way to access, download and print the latest Raster Navigation

 Charts.
 Each chart is presented as a set of letter-size pages that can

 Boaters in South Florida and across the

 state are encouraged to call a new hotline (877) 24-WATCH, to

-report any potential terrorist activates.
+report any potential terrorist activities.
 The list of criteria to be on

 the lookout for includes suspicious people who photograph or make